DaBenjamins/obs-google-sheet-importer/README.md

 ## Controlling Image Sources
 Any image URL in a cell is set as the image in the source.
 ### Hiding/Showing a Image Source
-Change the cell text to begin with `?hide;Image here` or `?show;Image here` to disable/enable the text source (with the last text that was set)
+Change the cell text to begin with `?hide;Image here` or `?show;Image here` to disable/enable the text source (with the last text that was set).
+Their is a 1500ms delay before disabling, and a 750ms delay before enabling.

 ## Controlling Color Sources
 Any #hexcode in a cell is set as the color in the source.